 This carpet is tough and made with strong construction.
 It’s waterproof, resistant to stains, mildew, and fading, and helps create traction while protecting your stairs.
 If you can stand the plastic feel of the Olefin material that this carpet is made out of, this could be a good choice for you.

-The Soloom Non-Slip Stair Treads are made out of blended jacquard, a stain resistant and durable synthetic material.
+The Seloom Non-Slip Stair Treads are made out of blended jacquard, a stain resistant and durable synthetic material.
 The anti-skid design provides a safer surface that protects your stairs from getting scratched.
 The collection includes 13 beige, 10” x 26” stair treads with self-adhesive on the back making them very easy to install.

-The Soloom Stair Treads have a rich and modern color palette and beautiful design.
+The Seloom Stair Treads have a rich and modern color palette and beautiful design.
 This comfortable surface provides anti-fatigue features and will extend the life of your hardwood stairs.
 They are also simple to remove and won’t leave any sticky residue behind.
 The glue is strong enough to be used repeatedly, though, allowing you to remove and clean them.

 The adhesive on the back can be reused, increasing their longevity.